17 Spectacular places to visit in Malaga (beyond beaches)

 Roman citizens used the Roman theatre for entertainment, such as dance and music.
 The Romans loved all types of entertainment – they even performed some plays to honour their Gods.

 When the Arabs settled in Andalusia in the 8th century, they used parts of the theatre for their own building purposes.
 They took the stones and columns from the theatre as building material for a nearby fortress.
 Today you can still see some Roman columns in the Alcazaba fortress.
+After that, this Roman theatre remained hidden underground for many centuries.
+The locals rediscovered it in the middle of the 20th century.

 GOOD TO KNOW: